breadboard-ai/breadboard/seeds/breadboard/docs/tutorial/README.md

 If you like learning by starting with simple examples that get more complex with each chapter, this guide might be a good fit.

+Pre-requisites:

+- familiarity with Javascript and Node.
+- `@google-labs/breadboard` npm package installed locally
+- spirit of adventure

 ## Chapter 1: Hello, world?

 At the heart of the library is the concept of a `Board`.
 Just like for hardware makers, the `Board` is the place where wiring of a prototype happens.